We are so excited to welcome you, the graduating class of 2027!

 Am I eligible for Transportation?

 W-O pulls from a large extended rural demographic.
-Please contact the main office at 519-634-5441, dial 8, then 5502 and we will confirm if you are eligible for transportation.
+Please refer to the Transportation Website to search your address.
+Please contact the main office at 519-634-5441, dial 8, then 5504 if you have any questions regarding transportation.

 Where can I get more information?

 Please click here for the Grade 9 Registration Information page.
-The deadline to apply for the coming school year is in early February 2021.
+The deadline to apply for the coming school year is in February 2024.

 What does a normal day look like?

 School starts at 8:10 am.
 Each day, you will attend four classes (periods) that are 1 hour and 15 minutes in length.
 There are two periods in the morning and two in the afternoon with a 60-minute common lunch.
-In between each class, you have 7 minutes to travel to your next class.
-The school day ends at 2:24 pm W-O Timetable
+The last two periods of the day flip from week to week.
+In between each class, you have 5 minutes to travel to your next class.
+The school day ends at 2:20 pm W-O Timetable.

 What is a timetable?